 We look forward to working with you!

 You are welcome to make an appointment to see your counselor via email.
 You can also drop in before school, after school, during lunch and office hours.
-Counselors may request for students during the school day.
-Please check in with our administrative assistant, Ms. Zavala, when you visit the counseling office.
+Counselors may request to meet with students during the school day.
+Please check in with our administrative assistant, when you visit the counseling office.

 The MD school counselors are happy to meet with you.
 Please schedule an appointment with your student’s counselor through email.
 We also can respond to your questions via email.
 Please allow 24-48 hours for a response.
 Thank you!